asyml/forte/docs/toc/reader.rst

 Based on the usage listed above, we need to customize functions below. generic class method

 - `_cache_key_function`.
-    * key of a basic unit of the raw data.
+    * it returns cache key of a basic unit of the raw data such as a row id for a row
     * Example from from classification reader:

     .. code-block:: python